sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

-- Don't change the test code - that is the contract
+- Don't change the test code in this lab - that is the contract

 - Demo how to remove compile errors also show what to do when there are two compile